-5. Rationale for Ozone_cci products
+3 Rationale for ozone products

 This section introduces the rationale behind product developments in Ozone_cci.
+This rationale is basically unchanged with respect to earlier versions of the URD as the arguments remain valid.
 Some applications of recently available ozone data are described.
 Gaps regarding missing information (observations) are identified and the additional value of expected data products to be developed is determined.
 A detailed evaluation of models is a necessary prerequisite for robust assessment studies of the future evolution of the ozone layer.
-After a short introduction on the role of ozone in the atmosphere and its link with climate extracted from the ITT (Section 5.1), representative CCM applications are briefly introduced (Section 5.2).
-Available ozone data products used for recent investigations are described in Section 5.3.
-Section 5.4 provides examples of intercomparison studies carried out for internationally organised evaluation exercises.
+After a short introduction on the role of ozone in the atmosphere and its link with climate, representative CCM applications are briefly introduced (Section 3.2).
+Available ozone data products used for recent investigations are described in Section 3.3.
+Section 3.4 provides examples of intercomparison studies carried out for internationally organised evaluation exercises.

-5.1 Introduction
+3.1 Introduction

 Ozone is the most important radiatively active trace gas in the stratosphere.
 Ozone absorbs the solar radiation between the wavelength range of about 240 to 300 nm.
-Radiation below 280 nm (UV-C) is extremely dangerous, but it is completely absorbed by ozone.
+Radiation below 280 nm (UV-C) is extremely dangerous, but is completely absorbed by ozone.
 Radiation in the wavelength range of 280 to 320 nm, called UV-B radiation, can penetrate through the whole atmosphere, but its intensity is significantly reduced due to ozone absorption (an approximate rule of-thumb is that 1% decrease in stratospheric ozone leads to 2% increase in UV-B radiation reaching the Earth's surface).
 UV-B has several harmful effects, particularly at damaging DNA.
 It is a cause of melanoma (and other types of skin cancer) and the formation of eye cataracts.
 It has also been linked to the damage of some materials, crops, and marine organisms.
 Ozone in stratosphere is therefore protecting our planet and is sometimes referred to as 'good' ozone.

 The absorbed UV radiation by ozone is the main energy source of the stratosphere and establishes much of its temperature structure and dynamics.
-In the troposphere the temperature decreases with increasing height, but in the stratosphere the temperature starts to increase due to absorption of solar radiation by ozone.
-In the troposphere atmospheric constituents are rapidly mixed, whereas the vertical mixing of gases in the stratosphere is very slow.
-Ozone affects not only the Earth's radiation budget by absorption of solar UV radiation, but also by the absorption of terrestrial radiation in the infrared atmospheric window near $9.6~\mu m$.
-As such ozone acts as a greenhouse gas in the troposphere.
+In the troposphere, the temperature decreases with increasing height, but in the stratosphere the temperature starts to increase due to absorption of solar radiation by ozone.
+In the troposphere, atmospheric constituents are rapidly mixed, whereas the vertical mixing of gases in the stratosphere is very slow.
+Ozone affects not only the Earth's radiation budget by absorption of solar UV radiation, but also by the absorption of terrestrial radiation in the infrared atmospheric window near 9.6 μ m.
+As such, ozone acts as a greenhouse gas in the troposphere.

-At the Earth's surface, ozone comes into direct contact with life-forms and displays its destructive side.
+At the Earth's surface, ozone comes into direct contact with life forms and displays its destructive side.
 It damages forests and crops; destroys nylon, rubber, and other materials; and injures or destroys living tissue.
 It is a particular threat to people, who exercise outdoors or who already have respiratory problems.
 When ozone pollution reaches high levels, pollution alerts are issued urging people with respiratory problems to take extra precautions or to remain indoors.
 Ozone has been linked to tissue decay, the promotion of scar tissue formation, and cell damage by oxidation.
 It can create more frequent attacks for individuals with asthma, cause eye irritation, chest pain, coughing, nausea, headaches and discomfort.
 It can worsen heart disease, and bronchitis.
-Ozone in the troposphere is toxic to human beings and many other livings that breathe it and therefore it is often referred to as 'bad' ozone.
+Ozone in the troposphere is toxic to human beings and many other living beings that breathe it and therefore it is often referred to as 'bad' ozone.